mozaik-association/mozaik/docs/Contacts Module.md

 ## Participations

-It is possible to identify and add on the contact form the interactions between the political party and the member.
+This functionality enables you to add all the interactions between your organization and its members / supporters.
+The types of interactions can be defined by each organization according to their needs (signature of a petition, participation to a volontary action...)

+A mettre dans un example (à ré-écrire aussi): A member made a donation on 31/03/2023 and signed a petition about 'ce thème' one week later.
 We can for example see if a member participated in an event, a donation, a petition of the political party.

-Participation allows you to pull and search for the mailing.
+But du module:

+Permet de mieux connaître tes contacts / de les catégoriser / de garder une trace de toutes les interactions qu'il ya  eu avec un contact en particulier au fil des années
+Peut être utilisé pour communiquer in a targeted manner with your contacts

+Comment on les ajoute:

-A participation can be added via a membership form created by the party, via the signature of a petition or a donation, or manually directly on the contact page of the contact.
+A participation can be added manually on a contact page via a membership form created by the party, via the signature of a petition or a donation

 !!! info